Apple soundbar: price, release date, features and latest news

 The good news?
 Apple could be set to pour the HomePod's impressive sonic abilities into the Apple soundbar.
 Given Apple's knack for extracting spacious audio from almost any device, whether it's a pair of AirPods Max headphones or an iPhone 12, we'd expect above-average performance from the Apple soundbar.

-As for immersive, 3D object-based audio, the current Apple TV 4K set-top box already supports Dolby Atmos so it's seems like that the Apple soundbar will boast upward-firing drivers and thus be Atmos-capable.
+As for immersive, 3D object-based audio, the current Apple TV 4K set-top box already supports Dolby Atmos so it's seems likely that the Apple soundbar will boast upward-firing drivers and thus be Atmos-capable.

 - The best Dolby Atmos soundbars for every budget